Tariq-Chang/Interest-Rate-Caculator-/README.md

 # Interest-Rate-Caculator-
-Simple interest rate calculator web app developed using only html, css and javascript.
+Simple Interest Rate Calculator Web App developed using only Html, CSS and JavaScript.